alishafazal/hangman-project-3/README.md

 ![run-file-validation](assets/images/run-file-validation.png)

 ### Solved Bugs
-When testing my game after I had created all the methods to run the whole program, I had a reoccuring error message that would appear when the user guessed a correct letter only on the first try:
+When testing my game after I had created all the methods to run the whole program, I had a reccuring error message that would appear only when the user guessed a correct letter on the first try:

 ```
 "IndexError: list index out of range"